dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/persist_docs.md

 - BigQuery
 - Apache Spark & Databricks

-However, some database limit where and how descriptions can be added to database objects.
-Those database adapters may not support `persist_docs`, or may offer only partial support.
+However, some databases limit where and how descriptions can be added to database objects.
+Those database adapters might not support `persist_docs`, or might offer only partial support.

 Some known issues and limitations: